sayedali1/printf/README.md

 This program was written as part of the curriculum for ALX Software Engineering Programme.

 The ALX Software Engineering Programme is a fully-funded scholarship programme.
 As part of the African Leadership Group, their mission is to transform the future of Africa by creating 2M job opportunities by 2030 for young African talent.
-For more information, visit [this link]([ALX (alxafrica.com)](https://www.alxafrica.com/)).
+For more information, visit [this link](https://www.alxafrica.com/).